PhrogsHabitat/HabitatPlugin/userplugins/Inf/README.md

 - **Galaxy Background**: A stunning, high-res galaxy image that makes your Discord feel like the Milky Way. 🌠
 - **Stardust Particles**: Floating sparkles that drift around your screen.
 Customize the count and animation for max vibes. ✨
 - **Sun & Moon Animation**: Watch the sun and moon rotate across your screen, synced to your system clock. 🌞🌙
+- **Mist Effect**: Animated, multi-layered mist for extra cosmic atmosphere.
 - **Smooth Animations**: Everything is buttery smooth with transitions and animations that scream *chef’s kiss*. 👌
+- **Settings Save Without Applying When Inactive**: Changes in settings are saved but not applied unless the plugin is active.

 ---